jdhao/blog_source/vim_custom_statusline.md

 # Show the result of functions or an expression

 Vim provides some default items to show info about current file, but that may not be enough.
-You may want to show the result of a function or show strings based on some conditions.
+We may want to show the result of a function or show strings based on some conditions.
 Vim use `%{}` to evaluate functions or expressions and show the returned strings in statusline.

-To show the current mode in statusline, you can use the following setting:
+To show the current mode in statusline, we can use the following setting:

 ```vim
 let g:currentmode={